AigangNetwork/aigang-docs/source/platform/data.rst

 Usually it is set when provided file is too large or contains other extension than .csv

-Data set visibility can be:
+Data set state:
+^^^^^^^^^^^^^^^^

+* .. image:: ../img/waitingForApproval.png Waiting for approval - data set is currently under review by administrators.
-* Public - visible for all user.
+* .. image:: ../img/publicAvailibe.png Public - data set is visible for all platform visitors.
-* Only for logged-in - for logged-in users only.
+* .. image:: ../img/publicAvailibe.png Private - data set is visible for registered users only.
+* .. image:: ../img/closed.png Closed - data set is no longer relevant.
+No edit or new models submission allowed.

 Data set example
 ^^^^^^^^^^^^^^^^